Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 Selects the router implementation to use when performing request routing.
-Incremental router rebuild is available when the flavor is set to either `expressions` or `traditional_compatible` which could significantly shorten rebuild time for large number of routes.
+Incremental router rebuild is available when the flavor is set to either `expressions` or `traditional_compatible`, which could significantly shorten rebuild time for a large number of routes.

 Accepted values are:

-- `traditional_compatible`: the DSL based expression router engine will be used under the hood.
-However the router config interface will be the same as `traditional` and expressions are automatically generated at router build time.
+- `traditional_compatible`: the DSL-based expression router engine will be used under the hood.
+However, the router config interface will be the same as `traditional`, and expressions are automatically generated at router build time.
 The `expression` field on the `Route` object is not visible.
-- `expressions`: the DSL based expression router engine will be used under the hood.
-Traditional router config interface is still visible, and you could also write Router Expression manually and provide them in the `expression` field on the `Route` object.
+- `expressions`: the DSL-based expression router engine will be used under the hood.
+The traditional router config interface is still visible, and you can also write Router Expressions manually and provide them in the `expression` field on the `Route` object.
 - `traditional`: the pre-3.0 Router engine will be used.
-Config interface will be the same as pre-3.0 Kong and the `expression` field on the `Route` object is not visible.
+The config interface will be the same as pre-3.0 Kong, and the `expression` field on the `Route` object is not visible.

-Deprecation warning: In Kong 3.0, `traditional` mode should be avoided and only be used in case `traditional_compatible` did not work as expected.
+Deprecation warning: In Kong 3.0, `traditional` mode should be avoided and only be used if `traditional_compatible` does not work as expected.

-This flavor of router will be removed in the next major release of Kong.
+This flavor of the router will be removed in the next major release of Kong.

 **Default:** `traditional_compatible`